 SECTION 3.
-TRANSFER, DEMOTION AND LAYOFF
+TRANSFER AND DEMOTION

 - A. Employees who take a transfer must be paid within the range. - B. A demotion is a change from one classification to another classification assigned to a lower salary range.
 Employees who take a demotion cannot receive a salary increase, and must be paid within the new salary range.
-Employees who are demoted shall have their salaries cut by no more than ten percent (10%), or to the top of the new lower salary range, whichever is lower. - C. For pay requirements for employees rehired or recalled from the layoff list, see Article 25, Section 11.
+Employees who are demoted shall have their salaries cut by no more than ten percent (10%), or to the top of the new lower salary range, whichever is lower.